-Most of Macau's shops operate year-round with a short break in late January for Chinese New Year and are open from 10 am to 8 pm and later on weekends.
-While most shops accept all major credit cards, specialty discount shops usually ask for cash, and street vendors accept only cash.
-For most street vendors and some smaller stores, some friendly bargaining is expected; ask for the "best price," which ideally produces instant discounts of 10%-20%.
+Most of Macau's shops operate year-round with a short break for Chinese New Year, and are open from 10 to 8 (later on weekends).
+While most accept all major credit cards, specialty discount shops usually ask for cash, and street vendors accept only cash.
+For most street vendors and some smaller stores, some friendly bargaining is expected; ask for the "best price," which ideally produces instant discounts of 10%–20%.
 The shopping mantra here is "bargain hard, bargain often."

-Macau is well known for its casinos and restaurants, but it's also rapidly gaining a reputation for its luxury spa and sauna facilities, offering a huge range of treatments.
-Almost every luxury hotel has its own spa, with special packages and offers for hotel guests.
-Many visitors opt for spa treatments at luxury hotels, but Macau's independent spas have become a major force, offering equally exquisite service at lower prices than hotels.
-All spas offer services for couples, and provide a great opportunity to relax in a peaceful space with someone special.
-Treatments begin at around MOP$300 and up for 60 minutes of service.
-The following are some of the more impressive spa facilities available:
+Although Macau is well known for its casinos and restaurants, it's also rapidly gaining a reputation for luxury spa and sauna facilities that offer a huge range of treatments.
+Almost every posh hotel has its own spa, with special packages and incentives for hotel guests.
+Macau's independent spas have also become a major force, offering equally exquisite treatments at lower prices.
+All spas provide services for couples, giving you a great opportunity to relax in a peaceful space with someone special.
+Treatments begin at around MOP$350 for 60 minutes of service.

 View All 2

 (2 out of 2 results)